 We rest our case.

-The problem is that this class of pain relievers have lots of very serious knock effects.
+The problem is that this class of pain relievers has lots of very serious knock effects.

 It's not a hammer on a given pathway.

-Let's see how this has very serious consequences.
+Let's see how this avoids very serious consequences.

 Health concerns of either Tylenol or CBD

 Again, we'll start with CBD since it's such a simpler list.

 The safety profile for CBD is very strong.

 You can learn all about CBD's safety here.

 - Lower blood pressure